 Ed Place (free/paid membership options)

-EdPlace is fantastic for UK based home educators because the site has a range of resources developed for pupils taking the 11+ exam.
+EdPlace is fantastic for UK-based home educators because the site has a range of resources developed for pupils taking the 11+ exam.
 The 11+ curriculum can be used by home educators as an extra curriculum taught to boost home learners skills in verbal and non-verbal reasoning skills.

 The British Science Week website has some fantastic activity packs to use in home-ed science.